 "It's been hard.
 But at the same time, we're used to doing it.
 He's been out before," said Morrow, who has now scored 30 points or more four times in his NBA career.
 "Every time he's been out, guys have had to step up and learn how to really play.
 I think it helps our chemistry as well."

 Morrow scored 20 points in the second half as the Warriors withstood a third-quarter rally by the Knicks.
-After trailing by 14 points at halftime, New York cut the Warriors' lead to 81-80 with just over
+After trailing by 14 points at halftime, New York cut the Warriors' lead to 81-80 with just over four minutes left in the third quarter.
+But the Warriors regrouped to take an eight-point lead at the end of the third quarter and had a commanding 15-point lead four minutes into the final quarter.

 "Well, there was a (Morrow) sighting tonight, good to see," Nelson said.
 "He struggled a little bit with his shot of late and with Reggie (Williams) playing quite a few minutes, his minutes suffered a little bit along the way."